datacite/blog/source/posts/data-citation-display.html.md

 ### What is the difference between citations, references, and relations?

 Datasets can be related to other academic resources in a number of different ways.
 When members deposit related identifiers, they can indicate what the exact relationship between the dataset and the other resource is.
-The current version of the [DataCite Metadata Schema](https://doi.org/10.14454/7xq3-zf69) even offers 33 possible relationTypes to select from!
+The current version of the DataCite Metadata Schema[@https://doi.org/10.14454/7xq3-zf69] even offers 33 possible relationTypes to select from!
 DataCite staff took time to consider these different relation types, discussed the options with different expert groups, and developed a proposal to classify the links into three specific categories: citations, references, and relations.
 We presented this proposal at the Force2019 Edinburgh and Research Data Alliance Helsinki meetings last October.

 Here we will describe each category, and we will use a definition of the term data citation as a point of departure.